GoogleContainerTools/distroless/SUPPORT_POLICY.md

 ### Node
 Node version support is for even numbered releases (20, 22, 24, etc) that are current, active or in LTS maintenance.
 For more information, [see here](https://nodejs.org/en/about/previous-releases#release-schedule).

+### Bun
+Bun does not have a LTS version, the latest stable release will be supported.

 ### Python (TBD)